-Advanced Material Processing and Production Systems (912) Grades 10-12 5 credits
+Advanced Material Processing and Production Systems (912) Grades 10-12 5 credit

-Prerequisite: Successful completion of Material Processing and Production Systems.
+Prerequisite: Completion of Material Processing and Production Systems with a 77 or better.

 Students must be able to read a ruler and compute simple numbers and fractions.
 This course is designed to increase the knowledge and ability of those students who have successfully completed the Material Processing and Production Systems class and want to continue to experience creating items with wood and other materials.
 Therefore, successful completion of Material Processing and Production Systems is a prerequisite of Advanced Material Processing and Production Systems.
-Throughout the year, students will experience work time on every tool and machine in the Materials Lab.
+Throughout the year, students will experience work-time on every tool and machine in the Materials Lab.
 It is expected that each student demonstrates (through daily work activities) the ability to use the tools/machines safely and correctly.
 Safety is strongly emphasized during each new tool/machine demonstration and lesson.
-Safety is also stressed on a daily basis.
+Safety is also stressed daily.
 Students will start out the year with an introductory required project.
 The class will then proceed to designing a product that can be mass-produced.
 Jigs and fixtures will be designed, built, and used so that all parts will be interchangeable.
 After the product is produced and marketed, time permitting, the construction of an individual project will finish out the school year.
 The projects made in this Advanced class are more complex and difficult than those constructed in the first-year course.

-Computational Thinking and Video Game Design (917)Grades 9-125 creditsComputational Thinking and Video Game Design is an overview course that is designed to introduce students to programming as it applies to video game design.
+Computational Thinking and Video Game Design (917) Grades 9-12 5 credits

+Computational Thinking and Video Game Design is an overview course that is designed to introduce students to programming as it applies to video game design.
 Students will learn the history of video game design, programming, its impact on society and basic application design.
 The course will also cover computer and cyber security, and different career opportunities in video game design, information systems, and other related fields.

-Introduction to TV Production+ (925)Grades 9-125 creditsDUAL CREDIT ELIGIBLEStudents enrolled in communications Technology will be introduced to a variety of processes that are used to produce visual messages and the many different kinds of careers available in the communications profession.
-Students will be exposed to stateof-the-art equipment used in the communications field.
+Introduction to TV Production+ (925) Grades 9-12 5 credits DUAL CREDIT ELIGIBLE

+Students enrolled in Introduction to TV Production will be introduced to a variety of processes that are used to produce visual messages and the many different kinds of careers available in the communications profession.
+Students will be exposed to state of-the-art equipment used in the communications field.
 Projects will involve producing segments for radio and television.
 Specifically, students will learn the principals of good message design and how visual messages are used to market products by applying problem solving techniques to develop effective advertising strategies.
 Students will be exposed to, and become part of, the operation of a working Televisions studio gaining first-hand knowledge of commercial and video production.
-Students will enhance public speaking skills and auditory dexterity through role playing as clients and corporate executives.Writing skills will be developed through creation of copy and narration.
-This course is a pre-requisite for (926) Advanced TV Production and (928) Monthly Rewind.
-Students who successfully complete Intro to TV Production may go on to take Advanced TV Production and Monthly Rewind
+Students will enhance public speaking skills and auditory dexterity through role playing as clients and corporate executives.
+Writing skills will be developed through creation of copy and narration.
+Students who successfully complete Intro to TV Production may go on to take (926) TV Broadcasting and Studio Production.